alessiodevoto/whisper-server/README.md

 ### Whisper Server

+Deploy a demo OpenAI Whisper Automatic Speech Recognition via Docker.

-First of all, build the Docker image with
+First of all, make sure you are in a directoy containing this repository and model weights.
+Then, build the Docker image with

 ```
 docker build -t repo/whisper-server:0.0.1 -f whisper-server/Dockerfile .